eyeC-Beyond-Defense-Absolute-Visibility/MAELSTROM-BREACH__Red_Team/README.md

-# 🌪️ Maelstrom-Breach: The Chaos Engine
+# 🌪️ Maelstrom Breach: The Chaos Engine

 > ## Note
-> *Maelstrom-Breach is one of the eyeC Triplets*
+> *Maelstrom Breach is one of the eyeC Triplets*
 >
 > *🔗 [Explore the project](https://github.com/eyeC-DevSecOps-project)*

 > *"To build a shield, you must first understand the storm."*

-Maelstrom-Breach is the **Red Team component** of the eyeC ecosystem.
+Maelstrom Breach is the **Red Team component** of the eyeC ecosystem.
 It is an **Adversary Emulation Engine** designed to stress-test the detection capabilities of Sentinel-Trace and the enforcement protocols of Sovereign-Shield.

 Rather than simple scripts, Maelstrom uses structured **Campaigns** to simulate the lifecycle of an Advanced Persistent Threat (APT).